Seven Dividend-paying Defense Stocks Serving the U.S. Army and Shareholders

 Chart courtesy of www.stockcharts.com

 The partnership with L3Harris should deliver breakthrough C5ISR capability to Army combatant commands, said Joseph Reale, CEO, MAG Aerospace.
 The two companies will equip the aircraft with new radar and electronic and communications intelligence capabilities.
-MAG delivers world-class command, control, computers, communications, cyber and ISR service delivery expertise to bring turnkey disruptive technology to U.S. government and allied customers around the world.
-L3Harris currently operates a Bombardier Global Series jet as part of its Airborne Reconnaissance and Electronic Warfare System (ARES) supporting Army Pacific Command and expands its extensive Army ISR portfolio as part of the L3Harris and MAG ATHENA partnership.
+MAG delivers command, control, computers, communications, cyber and ISR service delivery to bring turnkey disruptive technology to the U.S. government and allied customers around the world.
+L3Harris currently operates a Bombardier Global Series jet as part of its Airborne Reconnaissance and Electronic Warfare System (ARES), supporting Army Pacific Command and expanding its extensive Army ISR portfolio as part of the L3Harris and MAG ATHENA partnership.

 Seven Dividend-paying Defense Stocks Serving the U.S. Army: Leidos Holdings

-Reston, Virginia-based Leidos (NYSE: LDOS), a science and technology company, has been awarded a prime contracts by the U.S. Army to support the U.S. Army.
-One example is the Geospatial Center’s (AGC) High-Resolution Three Dimensional (HR3D) Geospatial Information Operation and Technology Integration program.
-That single-award contract has a total estimated value of $600 million if all options are exercised.
+Reston, Virginia-based Leidos (NYSE: LDOS), a science and technology company, has won prime contracts from the U.S. Army.
+One is the Geospatial Center’s (AGC) High-Resolution Three Dimensional (HR3D) Geospatial Information Operation and Technology Integration program.
+That single-award contract has a total estimated value of $600 million, if all options are exercised.

 The period of performance for the contract includes a one-year base, as well as three one-year options.
-Work will be performed predominately in Virginia and other locations.
+Work will be performed predominately in Virginia, among other locations.

 Chart courtesy of www.stockcharts.com